Wills, Trusts & Probate

 Frequently Asked Questions About Beneficiary Designations

 If no beneficiary is named on accounts such as retirement plans or life insurance policies, those assets may become part of your probate estate and be distributed according to your will or state law.
-This can lead to delays and additional costs for your heirs.
-Naming beneficiaries ensures assets transfer directly to the intended individuals, bypassing probate and simplifying the process.
-Regularly reviewing your beneficiary designations is essential to maintain an up-to-date estate plan.
+This can lead to delays and additional costs for your heirs as probate administration proceeds.
+Avoiding this outcome typically involves naming beneficiaries directly on each account, which allows those funds to pass outside of probate and be delivered to the intended recipients more quickly.
+Naming beneficiaries ensures assets transfer directly to your intended recipients and reduces administrative burdens on family members.
+Regular reviews of beneficiary forms are important to keep your plan aligned with life changes and to prevent assets from unintentionally falling into probate.
+Keeping clear records and coordinating beneficiary designations with wills and trusts helps provide consistency and clarity during estate administration.

-Can I name multiple beneficiaries for a single account?
+Can I name more than one beneficiary on a single account?

 Do beneficiary designations override my will?

 Yes, beneficiary designations generally take precedence over instructions in your will for the designated assets.
-This means that assets with beneficiary designations will pass directly to those beneficiaries regardless of what your will states.
-It’s important to keep beneficiary designations consistent with your will and other estate planning documents to avoid conflicts or unintended outcomes.
+This means that assets with beneficiary forms on file will pass directly to those beneficiaries regardless of what a will states.
+Because of this legal priority, it is important to keep beneficiary designations consistent with your will and other estate planning documents to avoid conflicts and unintended results.
+To reduce the risk of inconsistency, review beneficiary forms and update them as needed so they match your broader estate plan.
+Coordinating beneficiary designations with trusts and wills helps ensure your intentions are followed and minimizes the potential for disputes among heirs or the need for court intervention.

 The primary beneficiary is the person or entity first entitled to receive assets upon your passing.
-A contingent beneficiary is a backup recipient who inherits only if the primary beneficiary is unable to do so.
-Naming both types of beneficiaries ensures your assets will be distributed according to your wishes, even if unforeseen circumstances affect your primary beneficiaries.
+A contingent beneficiary is a backup recipient who inherits only if the primary beneficiary is unable to do so due to death or other disqualifying circumstances.
+Naming both types of beneficiaries ensures there is a clear succession plan for each account and helps prevent assets from defaulting to probate or undesired recipients.
+Choosing appropriate contingent beneficiaries and specifying shares for multiple recipients helps maintain clarity and reduces the risk of disputes.
+Coordinating these choices with your will and trust documents further reinforces a cohesive estate plan so that assets transfer according to your intentions under a range of possible outcomes.

-What should I do if a beneficiary predeceases me?
+What steps should I take after a beneficiary dies?